Bryan Edwards Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- Edwards had zero receiving yards in one career matchup against the Colts, 30.5 fewer than his receiving yards prop bet over/under for Sunday's game (30.5).
+- Edwards racked up zero receiving yards in his lone career matchup against the Colts, 31.5 fewer than his over/under for Sunday's game.

-- Edwards did not have a touchdown catch in that contest against the Colts.
+- Edwards did not have a touchdown catch in that outing against the Colts.

-- This week Edwards will face the NFL's 15th-ranked pass defense (248.3 yards allowed per game).
+- The 248.3 passing yards the Colts allow per game makes them the NFL's 15th-ranked pass defense this season.

-- The Colts' defense is 31st in the NFL, conceding 1.9 passing touchdowns per game.
+- The Colts have given up 29 touchdowns through the air (1.9 per game).
+They are 31st in the league in that category.

 Recent Performances

-- Edwards did not have a catch in last week's game against the Broncos.
+- Edwards did not record a catch in last week's game versus the Broncos.

-- Over his last three games, Edwards has caught five passes for 32 yards and one touchdown.
-He was targeted seven times, and averaged 10.7 yards per game.
+- Edwards has caught five passes on seven targets for 32 yards and one touchdown, averaging 10.7 yards over his last three games.

 Edwards' Las Vegas Teammates